bbauska/meta-html-css-in-depth/readme.md

 <p align="center" width="100%">
 <img src="/images/image025.webp"
   width="26%"
-  alt="Robots contents: index, follow, no index and no follow." />
+  title="Robots contents: index, follow, no index and no follow" alt="Robots contents: index, follow, no index and no follow." />
 </p>
 <!-- width="2.6041666666666665in" height="4.90625in" -->